Yoker Athletic F.C.

 Local rivals Clydebank entered the Junior grade in 2003–04 and ground shared with Yoker at Holm Park from 2008 until 2018 after leaving their ground in Duntocher.
 Yoker were promoted to Central Division One on 23 April 2011 after an 8–0 victory over Newmains United.

-The team was co-managed since January 2019 by Peter McKenna and Tommy Montgomery, Gordon Robertson took over as manager in 2022.
+The team was co-managed since January 2019 by Peter McKenna and Tommy Montgomery, Gordon Robertson took over as manager in 2022 but has since been replaced by Dominic O'Donnell and Paul Brown.

 Yoker Athletic can boast of a mention in Scottish literature and film; James Kelman's novel, A Disaffection, has the main character attending a match at Holm Park, while the club is also mentioned briefly in an episode of Scottish cult classic Limmy's Show.

 Ground

 The club play at Holm Park which they share with Clydebank.
 It is a council-owned ground with floodlights and a synthetic pitch.